soniavaidya05/leakyemotions/docs/source/tutorials/how_to.md

 `reset()`, `pov()`, `get_action()`, `act()`, and `is_done()`.
 Let's go through them one by one.

 To implement {func}`agentarium.primitives.Agent.reset`, we add a number of all zero SARD's to the agent's model's memory that is equal to the number of frames that it can access.
-The "zero state" is obtained by getting the shape of the state observed by this agent through `np.prod(self.model.input_size)`, and then creating an all zeros array with the same shape.
+The "zero state" is obtained by getting the shape of the state observed by this agent through `self.model.input_size`, and then creating an all zeros array with the same shape.
 ```python
     def reset(self) -> None: